 **Update: SOLD OUT.** I am thrilled to be hosting the Nosotras Tarot!
-I have never hosted someone else's deck on DivineMuses.net, but I felt compelled to invite Elisa Riemer and Paula Mariá's gorgeous indie deck, Nosotras Tarot, to be a tarot guest here.
+I have never hosted another deck on DivineMuses.net.
+I felt compelled to invite Elisa Riemer and Paula Mariá's gorgeous deck, Nosotras Tarot, to be a deck guest here.
 One reason is because I am really struck by the collage artwork and overall energy of the deck.
 There are so many interesting and magical details throughout.
 Plus, I love that the titles are in Portuguese!
 (I'm Luso-American.)
 And, it felt like a good fit to support a fellow collage artist and tarotist from abroad.

 This is a Brazilian feminine/feminist tarot deck with antique photo collages featuring a diversity of ladies of varying ages and sizes.
 Hence, the name Nosotras, meaning "we" or "us" women.